don1138/don1138/New README.md

 - 🔭 I’m a freelance remote designer, developer, and teacher from Chicago, USA

-- 🌱 I’m currently learning how to use Python in Blender3D

-- 👯 I’m looking to collaborate on improving the code of [Blender QLE](https://github.com/don1138/blender-qle), my lighting addon for Blender

-- 😍 I love modeling brutalist and mid-century modern furniture and architecture in *(need I say it?)* Blender

 - 📫 You can find me at the links below

 [![Gmail](https://img.shields.io/badge/-GMAIL-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:don.schnitzius@gmail.com)&nbsp;